icub-tech-iit/outside-collaborators/README.md

 of the single repositories, having the main drawback of spreading in many places the knowledge of who can access what.

 This undesired effect poses a problem of maintenance.
-If an external group of developers collaborates to multiple repositories within an organization, what does it happen if the group evolves over time with new additions or with members who leave?
+If an external group of developers collaborates to multiple repositories within an organization, what happens if the group evolves over time with new additions or with members who leave?
 What if it is required to change their access permissions?
 In short, one must visit all the repositories where such a collaboration takes place for checking and updating the corresponding information.

 A possible workaround foresees to **invite outside collaborators to join a dedicated organization team**.
 This way, we can benefit from the upsides we all know: